raetha/wyzesense2mqtt/README.md

 ### sensors.yaml
-This file stores per-sensor configuration for each sensor paired to a Wyze Sense Bridge dongle.
-In 4.0 and later it lives at `<data>/dongles/<dongle_mac>/sensors.yaml` (one file per dongle).
-Existing flat `sensors.yaml` files at the data root are migrated automatically on first start.
+This file stores per-sensor configuration for every sensor known to the hub, across all dongles, at `<data>/sensors.yaml`.
+Sensor configuration is a property of the sensor itself: if a sensor is re-paired to a different dongle (local or remote), its name, class, and other settings follow it automatically — the runtime link to the owning dongle is tracked separately in `state.yaml` and transfers on the fly when events start arriving via the new dongle.
 Entries can be modified to set the sensor name, class, and invert_state as they will appear in Home Assistant.
 The `class` field maps to an HA binary_sensor device class (`opening`, `door`, `window`, `motion`, `moisture`, etc.).
 Availability timeouts are determined automatically by sensor type (8 h for V1, 4 h for V2, 24 h for chime) and are not user-configurable.

 Many sensor settings can also be adjusted live from the Home Assistant device page without editing this file — changes are written back automatically.